Meet the Team

 My Values

 I believe it is never too late to heal, grow, or change.
 I am extremely passionate about social justice, anti-capitalism, and decolonization, all of which are relevant to sexual and relationship trauma.
 Integrating anti-oppressive practices and values both personally and professionally is a work-in-progress as a privileged cis white woman, but one I am committed to.
-I do my best to dismantle the structures that uphold violence and hatred in our communities, while working one-on-one with clients to heal their wounds from these structures.
-I assist clients to explore how systems are impacting their health and how to disrupt this impact, rather than adjust to living beneath it.
-My goal is to remain culturally grounded, affirming, and humble when working with clients with identities differing from my own.
+I assist clients to explore how systems are impacting their health and how to heal from this impact.
+My goal is to remain grounded, affirming, and humble when working with clients with identities differing from my own.

 I don’t believe someone can be a safe therapist without challenging systemic oppression.